james-sciortino/ise-teams-bot/ise-anc-procedure.md

-# ISE ANC Automation API Guidelines
+# ISE ANC Automation API Procedure

 *Explanation of API calls needed to support the automated ANC quarantine process*

 ---

-## Purpose
+## About
-The purpose of this readme file is to explain the API calls need to execute an ANC quarantine policy, in order.
+The purpose of this procedural document is to explain the API calls need to execute an ANC quarantine policy, in order.
+These steps should match KB article for ANC Quarantine.

-Cisco has documented these API calls for ISE 2.7 on their [Developer Portal](https://developer.cisco.com/docs/identity-services-engine/2.7/).
+For additional technical details on Cisco ISE API, navigate to Cisco's [Developer Portal](https://developer.cisco.com/docs/identity-services-engine/2.7/).

 ---
 ## Prerequisites